Piolintech123/WRO2025-Piolintech/v-photos/README.md

 Vehicle's photos
 ====

 These photos show our robot from different angles: front, back, top, and sides.
-Each view helps explain how the robot is built and where the main components are located, such as the wheels, motors, sensors, and cables.
-We have included both a 3D rendering of the model and real-life photos of the physical robot.
-This allows for a clear comparison between the design phase and the final build, giving a more complete and accurate understanding of our robot’s structure.
-Both these models were crafted carefully accurate by the team-members.
+Each view highlights the overall design and placement of key components such as the wheels, motors, sensors, and cables.
+The images provide a clear and detailed understanding of the robot’s structure, demonstrating the careful and precise assembly carried out by the team members.